slyval/guidelines/Guidelines/REST API Guidelines.md

     				    "message": "the error message"
     				    "type": "TheErrorType"
 	    				}
-Additional attributes for the error may be added as is necessary
+Additional attributes for the error may be added as is necessary.
+Some might like to include an internal error message that is technical and additional contextual information.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODM3Nzk1NTcyLDE1ODI1ODQ0NTQsLTE4MT
+eyJoaXN0b3J5IjpbLTIwNjg3NDgyNDksMTU4MjU4NDQ1NCwtMT
-A5Nzk2MDksLTExMjA2Njc0OTEsLTEzNTczNTY2NDYsMTk2MDcy
+gxMDk3OTYwOSwtMTEyMDY2NzQ5MSwtMTM1NzM1NjY0NiwxOTYw
-NzAwNCwxMTU3MzUxNTAyXX0=
+NzI3MDA0LDExNTczNTE1MDJdfQ==
 -->